TWUOnline/ldrs591/_pages/unit-3-learning-activities.md

 <h3>Learning Activity 3.3 - Read, Watch and Reflect!</h3>
 <ul>
  	<li>In this learning activity you will read chapter 3 of the APA (2010) manual which discusses writing clearly and concisely.</li>
  	<li>Next, watch the following video tutorial  "<a href="https://www.youtube.com/watch?v=BRu1UPPubMY">Writing Clearly and Concisely</a>" by Dr. Mark Hatala.
-In the video Dr. Hatala discusses the importance of writing clearly and concisely and the APA guidelines to ensure clear, consistent presentation of ideas.</li>
+In the video Dr. Hatala discusses the APA guidelines to ensure clear, consistent presentation of ideas.</li>
  	<li>In your reflective learning journal, make note of the elements of APA style writing that you struggle with and need to improve on for your next assignment.</li>
  	<li>Note, these elements will be evaluated in assignment 4 and 5.</li>
  	<li>Here is a checklist of what I am looking for with additional links to articles that explain what each element is: